teppokoivula/ProcessChangelog/README.md

 ## Requirements

 The master branch of this module requires ProcessWire 2.3.1+.
-If you're running an earlier version of ProcessWire, you probably shoud consider updating it, but if that's not an option, please check out the legacy branch instead:
+If you're running an earlier version of ProcessWire you probably should consider updating it, but if that's not an option, please check out the legacy branch instead:

 https://github.com/teppokoivula/ProcessChangelog/tree/legacy